TahaFanaswala/DS105-Data-Storage/README.md

 ![default rate by state 2013 map](https://user-images.githubusercontent.com/98602884/172906557-2940a5ef-d50a-4435-afb2-62a4a88dc8fd.png)

 This map shows the spread of default rates across the states.
 We can observe that there is significant variation in the default rate across the US with the top 3 defaulting states being: Nevada, Wyoming, and New Mexico and the lowest defaulting states being: Nebraska, North Dakota, and Vermont.
-We wish to compare the default rates of each state with respect to the average competition rate for each race.
+We wish to compare the default rates of each state with respect to the average completion rate for each race.

 We have chosen to use the Completion rate for first-time, full-time students at four-year institutions (150% of the expected time to completion) for white, black and Asian students for drawing comparisons.
 This attribute holds value since program completion can determine whether a borrower will make progress in paying down their loans.
 Students who are unable to complete their degrees bear a greater burden of paying back the loans.
 Third Way, a centre-left think tank, finds that “students who complete a degree or certificate are 20 percentage points more likely to begin paying down their loan principal than non-completers in each year after leaving campus ”.
-Through categorising the competition rate by race we aim to observe the effects that competition by race has on repayment in order to see if there is some observable trend which could suggest that black students with similar competition rates experience higher default rates compared to white students or Asian students.
+Through categorising the completion rate by race we aim to observe the effects that completion by race has on repayment in order to see if there is some observable trend which could suggest that black students with similar completion rates experience higher default rates compared to white students or Asian students.

 ## Results

 #### Part 1

-We have produces a series containing geographic heat plots for the completion rates for Black, White and Asian students for our analysis.
+We have produced a series containing geographic heat plots for the completion rates for Black, White and Asian students for our analysis.
 We have limited our visualisations to these groups to cover the top three groups for which we have data.

 ![asian 4 year completion percentage](https://user-images.githubusercontent.com/98602884/172907222-26dbf42f-2d70-4e15-b73a-e553a1f3ef63.png)

-We can observe from this diagram that the 4year competition percentage for Asian students is high across the board.
+We can observe from this diagram that the 4year completion percentage for Asian students is high across the board.
 States with a high percentage of Asian population such as California and the North East exhibit on average higher completion percentages.
 This pattern may be evident  due to utilising a larger sample size in these regions, exaggerating the average Asian educational attainment.
 Furthermore, there could be innate differences in the migration patterns which results in a higher completion rate on average.
 Again, states in the Deep South have a larger percentage of non-Indian, non-Chinese population migrants from Indochina, the Philippines and Central Asia.
 The generations of migration within these regions uniquely impact their socio-economic conditions, so variability within the Asian community needs to be considered before making any inferences from this visualisation alone.
 Also, it is important to account for states which have an extremely small population such as Wyoming, Nebraska, New Mexico and Georgia for not showing an accurate depiction of the cross-geographical distribution of the Asian Completion percentages.

 ![black 4 year completion percentage](https://user-images.githubusercontent.com/98602884/172907315-e14b8c6d-1048-471e-bd47-6047a24844f8.png)